andyy-g/cheatsheet/active_storage_cheatsheet.md

 ## 👁 VIEW

-* To add a field in yout form :
+* To add a field in your form :
 ```
   <%= form.label :elementname %>
   <%= form.file_field :elementname %>